 Methods of Tracking Software Piracy, Overuse, or Misuse

 There are several leading strategies to identify revenue loss from unlicensed usage.
-For example, anecdotal reports from Sales, telemetry, and regular audits are used by 52%, 34%, and 50% of respondents, respectively.
-Yet, 21% of surveyed businesses have no insight into piracy, overuse, or misuse.
+For example, anecdotal reports from Sales, telemetry, and regular audits are used by 60%, 35%, and 54% of respondents, respectively.

-Especially in times of economic uncertainty, demonstrating the value of software to the customer helps to improve relationships, minimize losses, and reduce revenue leakage.
-By turning to usage-based monetization and the insights it produces, software producers can pinpoint the reason for revenue leakage and formulate strategies to remedy this problem.
+Especially in times of economic uncertainty, showcasing the value of software can build loyalty and minimize losses, ultimately reducing revenue leakage.
+By turning to usage-based monetization and the insights it produces, software producers can pinpoint the reason for revenue leakage and formulate strategies to resolve issues.

-The more usage data your software can gather and the greater degree of visualization it can offer, the more prepared you will be to identify piracy and compliance issues and resolve them.
+The more product usage data your software can gather and the greater visualization it provides, the more prepared you will be to identify piracy and compliance issues and overcome them.

 To learn more about the latest industry trends in software compliance and piracy, please download the full Monetization Monitor report.